shopware/docs/guides/installation/flex.md

 touch .env
 ```

-### 4. Install required composer packages
+### 4. Install required Composer packages

-To install Symfony Flex, you need to have composer installed.
-If you don't have composer installed, please follow the [official documentation](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos).
+To install Symfony Flex, you need to have Composer installed.
+If you don't have Composer installed, please follow the [official documentation](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos).

-To install Symfony Flex, you need to run the following commands and allow both new composer plugins.
+To install Symfony Flex, you need to run the following commands and allow both new Composer plugins.

 ```bash
 composer require symfony/flex:~2 symfony/runtime:~5.4